SmithWillSuffice/ohanga-pai/content/blog/11_surplus_value.md

 Any wannabe revolutionary today had better understand power relations (the one thing Nietzche hit a decent nerve with, even if for warped reasons and messed up directions).
-There economics thinking is stuck back in the ignorant past with gold standard "commodity currency" thinking, or at best updated to New Keynesians fixed exchange rate brainworm mentality.
+There economics thinking is stuck back in the ignorant past with gold standard "commodity currency" thinking, or at best updated to New Keynesian fixed exchange rate brainworm mentality.

 In fundamental physics the force carriers are the bosons (characterized by not